 We've reviewed over 60 keyboards; here are our recommendations for the best wireless keyboards.
 Also, see our recommendations for the best keyboards and the best mechanical keyboards, and if you're looking for a more gaming-oriented board, check out our recommendations for the best gaming keyboards.

-Overall, if you prefer a straight keyboard or you need backlighting, then go with the MX Keys, but if you need better ergonomics, then the ERGO K860 Wireless is the one to get.
+Overall, if you prefer a straight keyboard or you need backlighting, then consider with the MX Keys, but if you need better ergonomics, then the ERGO K860 Wireless is a great choice too.

-If you have a smart TV or need a wireless keyboard for your living room media PC, the best media keyboard we've reviewed so far is the Corsair K83.
+If you have a smart TV or need a wireless keyboard for your living room media PC, then the best media keyboard we've reviewed so far is the Corsair K83 Wireless Entertainment Keyboard.
 It looks and feels very high-end thanks to its aluminum build.
 This unique keyboard has an integrated touchpad, a volume wheel, mouse buttons, and even a joystick, so you should be able to navigate menus easily.

 Unfortunately, our unit's spacebar makes a strange squeaking sound, and we don't know if it's a design flaw or simply an issue with our unit.
-Also, its ergonomics are not the best and when laying down, it's at a permanent incline as it doesn't have additional incline feet.
-On the other hand, if you're looking for a single keyboard that can basically do it all and allows you to browse the web, navigate your smart TV, or even be used for couch gaming, this is one of the best wireless keyboards to do so.
+Also, its ergonomics aren't the best and when laying down, it's at a permanent incline as it doesn't have additional incline feet.
+On the other hand, if you're looking for a single keyboard that can basically do it all and allows you to browse the web, navigate your smart TV, this is one of the best wireless keyboards to do so.